seanrcollings/venture/README.md

 # Venture

-A Dmenu / Rofi / Wofi menu to open projects and files in your favorite editor!
+Make finding and opening your files / projects easier with Venture.
+Checkout the [configuration](docs/configuration.md) page for more information on how to configure Venture

 ### Dependancies
-- Venture supports three UI providers: dmenu, rofi, and wofi.
-It is expected that you have the one you intend to use installed.

-- Venture uses [Nerdfonts](https://www.nerdfonts.com/) for icons
+Venture uses [Nerdfonts](https://www.nerdfonts.com/) for icons

 ## Installation